 - “Fake” LinkedIn profiles do exist.
 Those without photos may be perceived as not belonging to real people.

-- Lack of a photo keeps your profile from being 100% complete, according to LinkedIn’s criteria.
-Profiles that ARE 100% complete are more likely to show up higher in search results, giving them an advantage over “incomplete” profiles.
+- Lack of a photo keeps your profile from being complete.
+Profiles that ARE complete are more likely to show up higher in search results, giving them an advantage over “incomplete” profiles.

-- LinkedIn research indicates that profiles with pictures are seven times as likely to be viewed as those without.
+- LinkedIn research indicates that profiles with photos are much more likely to be viewed than those without photos.

 Remember that your LinkedIn photo isn’t only visible when people click through to your profile.
-It also shows up with all of your status updates, group discussion comments, contributions to LinkedIn Answers — any of your activity on the site — so make it be a positive reflection of you.
+It follows you everywhere on LinkedIn — with all of your status updates, Group activities, and any posts — so make it be a positive reflection of you.